CodelyTV/dotly/README.md

 It's recommended to commit every time you add/modify a config or script.

 ### 🌚 The `dot` command
 `dot` is the core command of dotly.
+If you execute it you'll see all your scripts.

 ### 🌴 Understanding the folders structure
 ```
-.
-├── 📁 bin                 -> Folder for external binaries.
+├── 📁 bin                 -> External binaries/symlinks.
 This folder has preference in your $PATH
 ├── 📁 doc                 -> Documentation of your dotfiles
 ├── 📁 editors             -> Settings of your editors (vscode, IDEA, …)
 ├── 📁 git                 -> git config